arbitrary-berry/phase-1-calexico/notes.md

 - [X] Set element attributes with data from dishObj

 3. Click a menu item and see it's detaisl displayed in the Dish detail section
+- [X] Add event listeners to each <span> in menu
+- [X] Listen for 'click' event and then handle with call back
+- [X] Use renderDetail as event handler

 4. Add menu items to 'my cart' Cart only needs to increment when the same dish is selected, but can reset when another is selected